-Apache 2.0.64 is the legacy stable version of the 2.0 series, and is recommended over any previous 2.0 release.
+Apache 2.0.65 is the final historical release of the 2.0 series, and is recommended over any previous 2.0 release.
+No further releases will occur, and all users are directed to install stable 2.4 or legacy 2.2 releases instead.
 This release fixes a few potential security vulnerabilites.

 Apache 2.0 add-in modules are not compatible with Apache 2.2 modules.
 If you are running third party add-in modules, you will need to obtain modules compiled for or compatible with Apache 2.0 from that third party, before you attempt to use this specific release.

-The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.3.7 of mod_fcgid, a FastCGI implementation for Apache HTTP Server versions 2.0, 2.2, and future 2.4.
-This version of mod_fcgid is a bug fix release.
+The Apache Software Foundation and the Apache HTTP Server Project are pleased to announce the release of version 2.3.9 of mod_fcgid, a FastCGI implementation for Apache HTTP Server versions 2.0, 2.2, and 2.4.
+This version of mod_fcgid is a security release.

 For information about this module subproject, see the mod_fcgid module project page.

 The Apache HTTP Server Project is pleased to announce the release of Apache FTP module for Apache HTTP Server, version 0.9.6 as beta.